20 Mountaingate Dr.

 Soft Tissue Graft

 To restore proper gum level and functionality a soft tissue graft can be performed.
-This done by either removing soft tissue from the roof of the mouth, or repositioning healthy gum tissue from adjacent teeth.
+This was done by either removing the soft tissue from the roof of the mouth or repositioning healthy gum tissue from adjacent teeth.
 This procedure is very predictable and has a high success rate.
-This procedure should be performed before more serious problems develop and periodontal surgery is necessary.
+This procedure should be performed before more serious problems develop, and periodontal surgery is necessary.

 Scaling & Root Planning

 Plaque and tarter that sits on the teeth provides an environment, which allows bacteria to thrive and multiply.
 The bacteria cause the gums to become inflamed and bleed.
 The condition becomes more noticeable when you brush your teeth or sometimes when you eat.
 These are signs of the early stage of gingivitis.
 Gingivitis is easily treated by having the hygienist scaling and polishing the teeth.
-If gingivitis is left untreated, the condition will progress and the roots will need a planning.
-The difference between scaling and root planning is simple.
-Scaling is the removal of the dental tartar from the tooth surface Root planning is the process of smoothening the root surfaces and removing the infected tooth structure.
+If gingivitis is left untreated, the condition will progress, and the roots will need a planing.
+The difference between scaling and root planing is simple.
+Scaling is the removal of the dental tartar from the tooth surface Root planing is the process of smoothening the root surfaces and removing the infected tooth structure.

-As a non-surgical procedure, scaling and planning is performed without any anesthesia, in the dentist’s office.
+As a non-surgical procedure, scaling and planing are performed without any anesthesia, in the dentist’s office.
 While the procedure is usually painless, advanced stages of gingivitis may make it necessary to numb the area for complete comfort.
-Deep scaling and root planning is usually broken down into one section of the mouth per appointment.
-This allows for adequate healing time, and reduces the time for each appointment.
+Deep scaling and root planing are usually broken down into one section of the mouth per appointment.
+This allows for adequate healing time and reduces the time for each appointment.